Which Goose Breed Is Best For Me?

 Stories of guard geese date back to 390 B.C. where the geese alerted Rome to an attack by the Gauls by wildly flapping their wings and honking loudly.
 Birds, in general, can hear better than humans and geese have an extra light sensor in their eyes so they can see further and clearer than we would ever hope to.
 This combined with the noisy honk we all have heard gives geese the reputation of being one of the best guard animals in existence.
-Check out his article from National Geographic.

 Here are your top three breeds for guarding: